MicrosoftDocs/Devices-docs/surface/surface-headphones.md

 - Talk rather than type with dictation in Microsoft Word, Outlook, and PowerPoint.
 - Enable live captions and subtitles on-screen while you’re talking, and translate what you’re saying into one of 60+ languages for more accessible presentations.

-Note that a software license is required for some Microsoft 365 features and is sold separately.
+A software license is required for some Microsoft 365 features and is sold separately.
 To learn more, see [Use Microsoft 365 with Surface Headphones](https://support.microsoft.com/surface/use-microsoft-365-with-surface-headphones-917d98c2-7495-a6cf-97f8-e1b594e8ce7c).

 ## Updating firmware